-As a result of successfully completing this course the student will be able to do the following:
+Upon successful completion of this course, the student will be able to do the following:

-- A. Identify images of artwork and architectural structures. - B. List the major artistic movements and their leading artists. - C. Present an informative project or well-developed research paper. - D. Intelligently discuss works of art and architecture.
+- A. Identify images of artwork and architectural structures. - B. List the major artistic movements and their leading artists. - C. Write a well-developed topical paper. - D. Intelligently discuss works of art and architecture.